minutebase/ember-can/README.md

 ## Compatibility

-ember-can has been developed against beta/canary, so isn't compatible with the current 1.8 release.
+ember-can has been developed against beta/canary, so isn't compatible with the current 1.8 release, so the minimum version is 1.9.x.

 ## Abilities